mccoymd/snp2sim/README.md

 ### drugSearch:
   Usage Notes:
-  This module requires the input of the search space parameters provided to --newBindingConfig defined in reference to a template structure (original input PDB) Values can be determines using methods specified in the AutoDock Tutorial Binding Config:
+  This module can use a manually defined search space provided to --newBindingConfig defined in reference to a template structure (original input PDB) Values can be determined using methods specified in the AutoDock Tutorial

+  Binding Config:

   "center_x = ""x coordinate""

   "center_y = ""y coordinate""

   "center_z = ""z coordinate""

   "size_x = ""dimension of x""

   "size_y = ""dimension of y""

   "size_z = ""dimension of z""

+  This search space can also be automatically determined given a list of residues to include in the search space.

   Additionally, the flexable residues can be supplied to --flexBinding as a sting of integers corresponding to the numeric residue ID of